Chapter 60:

 “Grr—‘kay.”

-Rionriv waved her hand, and I felt the full strength of her empowering magic wash over me.
-The faintest lime green shield enveloped my body, bathing me in a sickly glow.
-I observed it for a moment, clenching my fist and feeling a sense of confidence take me.
-This would be my first layer of defence.
+Glancing over my shoulder towards the sorceress, I watched as the shadow of Rionriv waved her hand through the dense fog.
+In an instant, I felt the full strength of her empowering magic wash over me.
+As it did, the faintest lime green shield enveloped my body, bathing me in a sickly glow, protecting me from the acid spray I expected our foe to be harnessing.
+I observed it for a moment, clenching my fist as I experienced a sense of confidence fill me at the sight of the protection my companion provided.
+This would be my first layer of defence against imminent death.

-She then pulled out the battle map before drawing a sigil in the air.
-Concentrating, Rionriv disappeared in a blink of silent, blue lightning.
-In the distance, there was an arc flash moments later as, on the other side of the harbour, she reappeared near the proposed small rock outcropping.
+With a look back her way, I watched as she then pulled out the battle map before drawing a sigil in the air.
+Spending a portion of the night on crafting this particular spell, I was curious to witness how it would work in practice.
+The electricity hung aloft before her for a moment as Rionriv reached for the central glyph before disappearing in a blink of silent, blue lightning.
+In the distance, an arc flash on the other side of the harbour revealed her silhouetted form as she reappeared moments later near the proposed small rock outcropping.

 “Ha, perfect landing.”
 She boasted in the back of our minds.